-Keker & Van Nest has a long and proud tradition of providing pro bono representation, ranging from high-impact civil rights litigation affecting communities (including groundbreaking litigation fighting racial profiling by the California Highway Patrol) to habeas corpus, criminal, immigration and asylum matters on behalf of individuals.
+Keker & Van Nest has a long and proud tradition of providing pro bono representation, ranging from high-impact civil rights litigation affecting communities to habeas corpus, criminal, immigration and asylum matters on behalf of individuals.

 Our attorneys have broad discretion to choose pro bono matters that appeal to their areas of interest and expertise.
 Once we take a pro bono case, we dedicate the same level of attention as any other matter.
 Our firm regularly exceeds all professional standards with respect to the percentage of lawyer time spent on pro bono matters.

 In 2015, the firm was named one of Law360's "Pro Bono Firms of the Year."